A couple of years ago, Minnesota Rep. Mike Jaros told me that he

 for apology letters:

 exploitation of our state's Native Americans.
-He
+I also informed Mr. Leifeld that the National Episcopal

-also let Mr. Leifeld know that the Episcopal Church has apologized for ties to slavery and that
+Church has apologized for ties to slavery and that I would like for the MCC to

-Chris Leifeld wrote: "Certainly I intend to consult with the Catholic Bishops of Minnesota
+In a reply e-mail message Chris Leifeld wrote: "Certainly I intend to consult with the Catholic

-regarding your request.
-The bishops, as the
+Bishops of Minnesota regarding your request.
+The bishops, as the board of the

-board of the Minnesota Catholic Conference do not meet again until June.
+Minnesota Catholic Conference do not meet again until June.

-for Public Policy in Minnesota, wherein he let him know that we would be grateful if
+the Lutheran Coalition for Public Policy in Minnesota, wherein I informed him that

-the Lutheran Coalition for Public Policy in Minnesota would write an
+I would be grateful if the Lutheran Coalition for Public Policy in Minnesota would write an

 Lutheran Church public apology letter for the exploitaion of Native Americans.

-Greater Minneapolis and Saint Paul Area Councils of Churches,
+Director of the Greater Minneapolis and Saint Paul Area Councils of Churches,

-would write an apology letter for the Minneapolis and Saint Paul area churches' ties to
+of Churches would write an apology letter for the Minneapolis and Saint Paul area churches' ties to

-the exploitation of our state's
+the exploitation of our state's Native Americans.

-Native Americans.
-Note: In a reply e-mail Reverend Dr. Gary B.
+In a reply e-mail Reverend Dr. Gary B.

 Reierson wrote: "Thank you for your e-mail message.
 I'll